livseibert5/BreakoutGame/README.md

 adheres to the plan I laid out in PLAN.md.

 Known Bugs: Ball sometimes gets stuck on paddle and continually inverts its direction until it can get free.
+When a life is lost at the same time as the L cheat key is pressed, sometimes the positioning of the lives in the header is thrown off.

 Extra credit: I added a boss enemy in level 3.
 The boss moves back and forth across the screen horizontally for the duration of the level.